 1) WGU is committed to nondiscrimination and diversity.

 2) Clinical supervisors, cohort seminar facilitators and course evaluators need to be able to communicate and evaluate in a common language.

 You must be in your classroom full-time, all day during the work week (as defined by the district’s or school’s full-time contractual hours for teachers).
-An acceptable classroom size to be accepted for a demonstration teaching placement must consist of at least 7-10 students.
+The assigned classroom must have a minimum of ten students..

 WGU is committed to providing a safe environment for students, faculty, and staff.
 WGU will only approve potential preclinical or demonstration teaching sites that are expected to fully comply with all relevant ordinances and laws related to safety and health and will not knowingly place a teacher candidate at a site that is out of compliance with such ordinances or laws.
 If there are questions related to your approved site, please contact email@example.com.

-Teacher candidates must be assigned to a placement where they are the sole teacher candidate in the classroom.
+Teacher candidates must be assigned to a placement where they are the sole teacher candidate assigned to the classroom’s host teacher.

 Note: WGU does not allow field placements to be waived or shortened regardless of a teacher candidate’s previous experience.

 The length of Demonstration Teaching is typically 12 weeks long, but is sometimes longer depending on state and district requirements.
 State exceptions are listed below:

 If your state is not listed, then the standard DT placement is 12 weeks long.

 Note: Additional circumstances may also add to the length of your DT experience including, but not limited to: